flowlo/docker/docs/sources/articles/https.md

     subject=/CN=client
     Getting CA Private Key
     Enter pass phrase for ca-key.pem:

-Finally, you need to remove the passphrase from the client and server key:

-    $ openssl rsa -in server-key.pem -out server-key.pem
-    Enter pass phrase for server-key.pem:
-    writing RSA key
-    $ openssl rsa -in key.pem -out key.pem
-    Enter pass phrase for key.pem:
-    writing RSA key

 Now you can make the Docker daemon only accept connections from clients providing a certificate trusted by our CA: